Back to Health News & Stories

 Man walking on path in woods with walking sticks

 Many new year’s resolutions revolve around losing weight or improving your appearance.
-But your overall health is driven by more than just your weight.
+However, your overall health is driven by more than just your weight.

 Factors like your age, personal and family medical history, and current weight and body mass index (BMI), make up the picture of your overall health.
-Before you can set a goal or resolution, you need to know where you're starting from—and think of your goals from a standpoint of achieving peak health, instead of just losing a few pounds.
+Before you can set any goal or resolution, you need to know where you're starting from—and more importantly, you need a mindset shift.
+Rather than focusing on losing a few pounds, you can consider your goals as a pathway to achieving peak health.

 You can start by asking yourself these questions and writing down your answers:

-• What are my current height, weight, and BMI?
+• What is my current height, weight, and BMI?
 How do these compare with recommended measurements?

 • Do I exercise?
 How often, at what intensity, and for how long?